 Speak for the TG to the WG

-If the TG chair determines that the TG is being dominated by a single group or if the TG is unable to progress due to lack of consensus, the TG chair shall bring this issue to the attention of the WG chair.
-The WG chair, at his discretion, may bypass TG approval and put the question directly to the WG at large.
+If the TG Chair determines that the TG is being dominated by a single group or if the TG is unable to progress due to lack of consensus, the TG Chair shall bring this issue to the attention of the WG Chair.
+The WG Chair, at his discretion, may bypass TG approval and put the question directly to the WG at large.

 Be representative of the TG during coordination and interaction with IEEE staff

-Task Group Vice-Chair Functions
+Task Group Vice Chair Functions

-The TG Vice-Chair assists the TG Chair in carrying out the TG Chair Functions.
-The TG Chair may delegate the control of the meeting to the Vice-Chair when the TG Chair wants to participate in the TG debate.
-The Vice-Chair is then responsible to lead the TG.
+The TG Vice Chair assists the TG Chair in carrying out the TG Chair Functions.
+The TG Chair may delegate the control of the meeting to the TG Vice Chair when the TG Chair wants to participate in the TG debate.
+The TG Vice Chair is then responsible to lead the TG.

 Voting